Michael-Sebero/CoolRune/README.md

 * **NVIDIA** - Configured for NVIDIA GPU acceleration with CUDA optimizations, enhanced memory allocation for GPU computing and driver-specific performance tuning for gaming and machine learning workloads.

 * **Laptop** - Balanced between power saving and increased system performance.
 Includes bluetooth capibility, faster system responsiveness and system hardening.
+Features `ac-mode` which increases system performance when the system is at 79% battery life and AC powered.

 ### Workload-Specific Presets
 * **High Performance** - Maximum throughput configuration with reduced security mitigations, aggressive CPU scheduling, expanded memory limits and enhanced graphics pipeline.